masato1122/Examples_QE/examples/band_structure2/README.md

 2. Non self-consistent field (NSCF) calculation

-Once wavefunctions, namely charge density, are obtained, different electronic states such as density of states (DOS) and band structure can be calculated with the obtained wavefunctions.
+Once wavefunctions, namely charge density, are obtained, electronic states such as density of states (DOS) and band structure can be calculated with the obtained wavefunctions.

 Make an input script for DOS: